ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 2:***

-Select the Operator recommended namespace **openshift-cnv** and choose the version and approval strategy.
+Select the Operator and recommended namespace **openshift-cnv** and choose the version and approval strategy.

 ***Note:*** While trying to create the namespace through OpenShift CLI.
 It will not allow to create specified namespace.
-So choose recommended namespace it will automatically create the namespace at backend.
+So recommended namespace automatically create the at the backend process.

 <img src="images/opertor-installation.png" width="900" >

 ***Step 3:***

-Click the Installed Operators and will see the status of the Operator Installation and Click the **CNV Operator Deployment** in Provided APIs tap.
+Click the Installed Operators and will see the status of the Operator Installation and Click the **CNV Operator Deployment** in **Provided APIs** tap.

 <img src="images/cnvoperator.png" width="900" >

 ***Step 4:***

-Create **Create HyperConverged** Cluster with default YAML valuesin **CNV Operator Deployment** page.
+Create **Create HyperConverged** Cluster with default YAML values in **CNV Operator Deployment** page.

 <img src="images/hyperconvergedcluster.png" width="900" >

 Once you created the cluster check the pods are running.

-## Creating Virtual machine Using URL
+# Creating Virtual machine Using URL

 ***Step 1:***